Correlation functions for strongly confined wormlike chains: Results

 \subsection{Effective longitudinal persistence length for varying confinement strength}

 Longitudinal bending correlations are predicted to decay exponentially on a length scale proportional to the mean field persistence length $l$ in eq. \ref{longitudinalCorr}, with a constant of proportionality dependent on the transverse bending fluctuations $\bar u=\langle \uv_\perp^2\rangle$.
 As discussed above, an exponential decay in the longitudinal bending correlations has been shown to be incorrect in the limit of $l/R\gg 1$ for cylindrical confinement (where $\langle \uv_\perp(s)\cdot\uv_\perp(s')\rangle\approx\mbox{const}$).
-A cylindrically confined WLC behaves as an approximately one-dimensional system (having bonds pointed in the $\pm$z direction) and continuum Hamiltonian as in eq. \ref{fullHam} cannot accurately model such a discrete system.
+A cylindrically confined WLC behaves as an approximately one-dimensional system (having bonds pointed in the $\pm$z direction), with an initial exponential decay saturating to a constant value\cite{Wagner:2007fc}.
+A continuum Hamiltonian as in eq. \ref{fullHam} cannot accurately model such a discrete system.
 No such failure in the longitudinal correlations is expected for WLCs confined to slits, where the correlation functions converge on a three dimensional system for $R\to\infty$ (where $\langle\uv_{||}(s)\cdot\uv_{||}(s')\rangle=e^{-|s-s'|/l_p}$), and to a two dimensional system for $R\to 0$ (where $\langle\uv_{||}(s)\cdot\uv_{||}(s')\rangle=e^{-|s-s'|/2l_p}$).